Christianity in Indonesia: Karo Church

 The (Batak) Karo people were harassing European interests in east Sumatra, and Jacob Theodoor Cremer, a Dutch administrator regarded evangelism as a means to suppress this activity.
 The Netherlands Missionary Society answered the call, commencing activities in the Karolands in 1890, where they engaged not only in evangelism but also in ethnology and documenting the Karo culture.
 The missionaries attempted to construct a base in Kabanjahe in the Karo highlands, but were repelled by the suspicious locals.

 In retaliation, the Dutch administration waged a war to conquer the Karolands, as part of their final consolidation of power in the Indies.
 The Karo perceived Christianity as the 'Dutch religion', and its followers as 'dark-skinned Dutch'.
 In this context, the Karo church was initially unsuccessful, and by 1950 the church had only 5,000 members.
 In the years following Indonesian independence the perception of Christianity among the Karo as an emblem of colonialism faded, with the church itself adopting more elements of traditional Karo culture such as music (previously the brass band was promoted), and by 1965 the Karo church had grown to some 35,000 members, with 60,000 baptised in 1966–1970.
 At the same time, Islam was also being seen as increasingly attractive.
 From 5,000 Muslims (mostly non-Karo) in Karoland in 1950, there were 30,000 in 1970.
-Although the Gereja Batak Karo Protestan (GBKP) is the largest Karo church there are also Catholic (33,000 members as of 1986) and several Pentecostalist denominations.
+Although the Gereja Batak Karo Protestan (GBKP) is the largest Karo church there are also Catholic (33,000 members as of 1986) and several Pentecostal denominations, such as the Assemblies of God and the Pentecostal Church in Indonesia.